-With Microsoft Azure Virtual Desktop (AVD) now in wide use, we’ve put together a list of the most frequently asked questions we receive, such as: What is AVD?
+Given the wide adoption of Azure Virtual Desktop (AVD), we’ve compiled a list of the most frequently asked questions we receive, such as: What is AVD?
 How does it work?
 How much does it cost?
 How is it licensed?
 How do you access AVD and what are the tech requirements?

 Read on for these answers and more information.

 1. What is Azure Virtual Desktop?

-Azure Virtual Desktop or AVD (also sometimes incorrectly referred to online as Microsoft Virtual Desktop or MVD, and also as its previous name of Windows Virtual Desktop, or WVD) is a set of technologies from Microsoft Azure that enables IT professionals and Managed Service Providers (MSPs) to create Windows 10 virtual desktops in Azure.
-AVD was launched in 2019 and is the evolution of Microsoft’s Remote Desktop Services (RDS) technology.
+Azure Virtual Desktop or AVD (previously named Windows Virtual Desktop, or WVD) is a set of technologies from Microsoft Azure that enables IT professionals and Managed Service Providers (MSPs) to create Windows 10 or Windows 11 virtual desktops in Azure.
+Azure Virtual Dekstop was launched in 2019 and is the evolution of Microsoft’s Remote Desktop Services (RDS) technology.
 Azure Virtual Desktop consists of 4 primary innovations:

 - Azure Virtual Desktop includes a Platform-as-a-Service (PaaS) offering that provides connectivity for AVD.
 It is a broker service that securely routes client connections to virtual desktops.
 Before Azure Virtual Desktop, connectivity functionality was handled by RDS server roles such as RD Gateway, RD Web Access, RD Connection Broker, and RD License Server.

 - MSIX App Attach is a technology that attaches an MSIX application package to the OS instead of installing it.
 This provides application portability; applications can move with users as they log into different remote desktops.
 It also separates the OS and application management.
 The OS and applications are updated independently of each other, simplifying OS and application management.